cluoma/Pico2Maple-fw/README.md

 Pico2Maple is a Dreamcast Maple bus emulator for the RP2350.
 The goal of this project of to provide a way to for people to use a variety of non-Dreamcast controllers and accessories on the Sega Dreamcast.

 Currently, it is possible to use several USB controllers, dongles, mice, and keyboards.
-Pico2Maple also integrates VMU support and saving to a micro-SD card.
+Pico2Maple also integrates VMU support and saving to a microSD card.

 # Download

-Download the latest firmware [pico2maple_2025-02-09](firmware/pico2maple_2025-02-09.uf2).
+Download the latest firmware [pico2maple_2025-03-03](firmware/pico2maple_2025-03-03.uf2).

 To install the firmware on the Pico 2: